-Gross Profit on Rental Revenues-Rental revenues increased \$8.2 million, or 10%, compared to 2007, with depreciation expense increasing \$4.3 million, or 11%, resulting in increased gross profit on rental revenues of \$2.0 million, or 6%, to \$37.5 million as compared to the same period in 2007.
-The increase in gross profit on rental revenues is due to 19% higher average rental equipment as compared to 2007, partly offset by lower average monthly yield as average monthly rental rate decreased 8% in 2008 compared to 2007.
-The rental rate decrease was due to account penetration and other competitive pressures, the phasing out of TRS acquired equipment having a lower original cost compared to new equipment purchases and a greater mix of general purpose test equipment that typically has lower rental rates, but longer depreciable lives, compared to communications test equipment.
-As a percentage of rental revenues, depreciation increased to 47% in 2008 from 46% in 2007, with other direct costs increasing from 12% in 2007 to 13% in 2008, resulting in a gross margin percentage of 40% in 2008 compared to 42% in 2007.

-Gross Profit on Sales-Sales revenues increased \$7.1 million, or 40%, compared to 2007.
-Sales occur routinely as a normal part of TRS-RenTelco's rental business; however, these sales can fluctuate from quarter to quarter and year to year depending on customer requirements, equipment availability and funding.
-Higher sales volume was partly offset by a lower gross margin percentage, 34% in 2008 compared to 35% in 2007, due to lower gross margin on new equipment sales, resulting in sales gross profit increasing \$2.2 million, or 35%, to \$8.4 million from \$6.2 million in 2007.
+- Gross Profit on Rental Revenues-Rental revenues increased \$8.2 million, or 10%, compared to 2007, with depreciation expense increasing \$4.3 million, or 11%, resulting in increased gross profit on rental revenues of \$2.0 million, or 6%, to \$37.5 million as compared to the same period in 2007.
+The increase in gross profit on rental revenues is due to 19% higher average rental equipment as compared to 2007, partly offset by lower average monthly yield as the average monthly rental rate decreased 8% in 2008 compared to 2007.
+The rental rate decrease was due to account penetration and other competitive pressures, the phasing out of TRS acquired equipment that typically has lower rental rates, but longer depreciable lives, compared to communications test equipment.
+As a percentage of rental revenues, depreciation increased to 47% in 2008 from 46% in 2007, with other direct costs increasing from 12% in 2007 to 13% in 2008, resulting in a gross margin percentage of 40% in 2008 compared to 42% in 2007. - Gross Profit on Sales-Sales revenues increased \$7.1 million, or 40%, compared to 2007.
+Sales occur routinely as a normal part of TRS-RenTelco's rental business; however, these sales can fluctuate from period to period depending on customer requirements, equipment availability and funding.
+Higher sales volume was partly offset by a lower gross margin percentage of 34% in 2008 compared to 35% in 2007, due to lower gross margin on new equipment sales, resulting in sales gross profit increasing \$2.2 million, or 35%, to \$8.4 million from \$6.2 million in 2007.